-XSOLIS overcame this resistance by identifying visionaries within the sector that saw the potential in what we were doing and were willing to help test and validate our approach.
+Xsolis overcame this resistance by identifying visionaries within the sector who saw the potential in what we were doing and were willing to help test and validate our approach.
 Breaching the barrier of the status quo is the first test of any truly innovative product or solution.

 Standing up this technology was not an easy feat.
 In addition to creating an infrastructure that processes, normalizes and scores millions of patient data points a day and provides real-time output to empower clinicians to make informed decisions, we also had to learn to leverage our patient encounter data store to create sophisticated machine learning models (like how IBM’s Watson approaches population health) to help improve patient care decisions that impact revenue.
 We’ve now accumulated a foundation of data that includes twelve million clinical predictions generated by our proprietary machine learning, enabling us to refine, test and improve our current and future offerings.
 These machine learning and predictive analytics models form the underpinning of a technology suite that supports our mission now, and will pave the way for future innovation.